guillemsola/DevOps-Exercise/Exercise_22bi.md

 ### Webserver machine

-We can execute a remote powershell script to enable the desired roles like IIS and then deploy the website.
+We can execute a remote PowerShell script to enable the desired roles like IIS and then deploy the website.

 ```powershell
 # Setup remote session